Timber and pulp assessment summary - June 2021

 ZSL's (Zoological Society of London) SPOTT initiative assesses 100 timber and pulp producers on their public disclosure regarding their organisation, policies and practices related to environmental, social and governance (ESG) issues.
 We encourage stakeholders to engage with companies, as policies and commitments may not always translate into effective implementation on the ground.

-SPOTT scores timber and pulp producers using a total of 176 indicators across 10 categories.
+SPOTT scores timber and pulp producers producers, processors and traders using up to 176 ESG indicators across 10 categories.
 View the categories below to find out more about key results, and visit company pages to view their full assessments.

 Note: Indicators are disabled if they are not applicable to companies due to the nature or location of their operations.